 - Back from the Dead: Goku, Piccolo, Vegeta, Tien, Yamcha, Chaotzu, Krillin, and all the Namekians, except for the ones from the village Vegeta killed on Namek.
-Since they wished back the ones killed by Frieza and his men, and Vegeta wasn't one of Frieza's men anymore, those Namekians are still dead.
+Since they wished back the ones killed by Freeza and his men, and Vegeta wasn't one of Freeza's men anymore, those Namekians are still dead.

 - Bacon Addiction: Goku takes his very seriously.
 So much that, instead of a heart virus, Future Goku is killed by...